RunDevelopment/eslint-plugin-clean-regex/docs/rules/prefer-character-class.md

 ## Description

-Instead of single-character alternatives (e.g. `(?:a|b|c)`), you should always use character classes (e.g. `[abc]`).
+Instead of single-character alternatives (e.g. `(?:a|b|c)`), you should prefer character classes (e.g. `[abc]`).

-The main reason for doing this is performance, as a character class doesn't require backtracking or choosing the correct alternative via backtracking.
-They are usually heavily optimized (because it's relatively easy and fast) and are as fast as you can get.
-On the other hand, alternatives usually aren't optimized at all because said optimization is non-trivial and takes too long for interpreter-based engines.
+The main reason for doing this is performance.
+A character class doesn't require backtracking (choosing the correct alternative) and are heavily optimized by the regex engine.
+On the other hand, alternatives usually aren't optimized at all because these optimizations are non-trivial and take too long to do them during the execution of the program.

-Because they don't cause backtracking, they are also somewhat safer than alternatives.
-While `^(?:\w|a)+b$` will takes _O(2^n)_ time to reject a string of n many `a`, the regex `^[\wa]+b$` will reject in _O(n)_.
+They are also safer than alternatives because they don't use backtracking.
+While `^(?:\w|a)+b$` will take _O(2^n)_ time to reject a string of _n_ many `a`s, the regex `^[\wa]+b$` will reject a string of _n_ many `a`s in _O(n)_.

-### Limitations
+### Limitation

-This rule will only suggest merging characters and character classes if it is safe to do so.

-Right now, it will only suggest merging adjacent characters, character classes, and character sets.
-It will not suggest merging characters that are separated by an alternative which isn't a single character, character class, or character set because the order of alternatives matters.
+The rule might not be able to merge alternatives that it knows cause exponential backtracking.
+In this case, the rule will simply report the exponential backtracking without a fix.

 ### Examples